Josh Shipp (basketball): Professional career

 Shipp was not selected in the 2009 NBA draft, and was picked to play on the Chicago Bulls summer league team.

-He signed a contract with Bornova Belediye of the Turkish Basketball League.
+Shipp signed a contract with Bornova Belediye of the Turkish Basketball League.

-In July 2010, he transferred to Galatasaray Medical Park of the Turkish Basketball League.
+In July 2010, Shipp transferred to Galatasaray Medical Park of the Turkish Basketball League.

-On October 31, 2012, he signed a contract with Anadolu Efes of the Turkish Basketball League.
+On October 31, 2012, Shipp signed a contract with Anadolu Efes of the Turkish Basketball League.

-In October 2014, he signed a try-out contract for three weeks with Brose Baskets in Germany.
+In October 2014, Shipp signed a try-out contract for three weeks with Brose Baskets in Germany.
 According to his team he won't play any league games, but will be tested in training only.
 On November 10, 2014, after he passed the three-week tryout with the German powerhouse, he signed a contract for the rest of the 2014–15 season.
 He replaced an injured Carlon Brown.
 On January 11, 2015, he was released by Brose Baskets after playing 10 games in Basketball Bundesliga and seven in Eurocup.